mgtron278/gemini_chat/readme.md

 This project is built using Python and Streamlit, leveraging Gemini LLM and Google's Generative AI models for text processing and question answering tasks.

 ---

-Feel free to customize the README according to your preferences and add any additional sections or information you find relevant.